-DYNAMIC STRATIGRAPHY WORKGROUP
+DYNAMIC STRATIGRAPHY WORKGROUP |

 People:

-What is architecture of fluvial dominated delta front deposits dominated by hyperpycnal flows?
+Research question(s): What is architecture of fluvial dominated delta front deposits dominated by hyperpycnal flows?

 The Panther Tongue deposits and the delta front clinoforms are used as typical example of fluvial dominated delta by many academia and industry geological fieldtrips.
 The project is using stratigraphic measured section combined with 3-D data (LIDAR) in order to understand and quantify the facies distribution and geometries of the delta front beds.

-distributary channel, channel mouth, and proximal delta-front and distal delta-front depositional environments.
+Summary of work: (Abstract of Olariu, Steel and Petter, 2010): The Cretaceous Panther Tongue has an upward-coarsening and-thickening pattern and is well exposed in extensive large outcrops in the Book Cliffs area, west-central Utah.
+The deposits have been interpreted as having formed in a fluvial-dominated river delta environment that generated highly sediment-concentrated sustained (turbidity) flows during flooding, producing hyperpycnal flow deposits on the delta front despite some resemblance to deep-water turbidites.
+The facies associations indicate terminal distributary channel, channel mouth, and proximal delta-front and distal delta-front depositional environments.
 The measured paleocurrents indicate a south-southwest transport of the sediments.
 The thickness of the hyperpycnal sandstone beds ranges from centimeters to meters.
 Sandstones are characteristically parallel laminated, sometimes structureless or rarely display inclined strata of cut-and-fill type.
 The sandstone hyperpycnal beds dominate the delta-front clinoforms and dip southward, consistent with the other paleocurrent indicators.
 Individual sandstone beds in the clinoforms have dips that range from 0.1° on the distal delta front (lower part of the outcrops) to 3° in the proximal parts (upper part of the outcrops).
 The hyperpycnal beds can be traced from a proximal mouth-bar environment to the distal delta front over a distance of hundreds of meters.
 As individual beds extend from mouth bar to distal delta-front environments, they become systematically finer grained and thinner.
 Over short distances (hundreds of meters), the beds thin with rates ranging between 0.0001 (i.e., dm/km) to 0.02 (i.e., tens of meters per kilometer).
 The sandstone beds thin to a greater degree in a dip direction than along strike, indicating a relatively strike-elongate (flow-normal) geometry of the hyperpycnal flows and of the delta lobes.
 The wider than longer geometry of the delta-front beds requires that reservoir development be more focused upon the downdip facies changes (heterogeneities) than the lateral (along strike) heterogeneities.

-Fluvial dominated architecture of the Cretaceous Panther Tongue Delta, Utah, USA
+Fluvial dominated architecture of the Cretaceous Panther Tongue Delta, Utah, USA |

 Publications and presentations: